LeaDambly/IM_warbler/README.md

 ## Workflow

-Note that the files should run “as is”, but the predictions will be at a coarser scale than used in final version.
-This is to ensure it runs fairly quickly.
-If you want the predictions at the scale used in the final version, set `Nxy.scale <- 0.01` before you run MakeStacks.R.
+Note that the files should run “as is”, but the predictions will be at a coarser scale than used in published paper.
+This is to ensure it runs within a reasonable time on a Desktop computer.
+If you want the predictions at the scale used in the paper (we used HPC), set `Nxy.scale <- 0.01` before you run MakeStacks.R.

 The workflow is as follows: